WIMZ-FM: Sale to Midwest Communications

 On May 28, 2014, Midwest Communications announced that it would purchase nine of the ten stations owned by South Central Communications, including WIMZ-FM along with sister stations WJXB-FM and WVRX.
 With this purchase, Midwest Communications expanded its portfolio of stations to Knoxville, Evansville and Nashville.
 The sale was finalized on September 2, 2014, at a price of $72 million.

 Currently, The John Boy and Billy Show airs in morning drive time.
 John Boy Isley was a popular local radio personality in Knoxville during the late 1970s on WRJZ 620 AM.
 Their show is syndicated on dozens of stations around the South and Midwest.
-During recent years, WIMZ's format has consisted of late 1960s through 1990s hard rock music, excluding punk and emphasizing 1970s metal and 1980s hair bands.
+During recent years, WIMZ's format has changed from consisting the late 1960s through the 1980s rock rotation, focusing more on 1970s hard rock and 1980s hair metal mostly, as of 2020, the station has leaned in on playing a more mainstream rock approach of classic rock that plays more 1990's alternative, grunge and metal and a very small few early 2000's hard rock artists.
 WIMZ's slogan remained "Classic rock that really rocks" for more than a decade.
 Presently the station calls itself "Knoxville's Classic Rock."